|GIRL with CAT (Blue) by Sam Hawksmoor

 Jules wonders if any of this can be real.
 McReady insists not, but Jules has quickly developed a weird connection to the girl and the blue cat.

 When they meet Kye in Holland Park, (where he claims he grew up in some Castle), McReady watches Kye and Jules disappear inside a solid brick wall.
 He is shocked.
-It just can’t be true.
+It's plain impossible.
 But Jules and Kye have most definitely vanished.

 Girl with Cat (Blue) reveals an invisible London, bombed daily by an implacable brutal enemy using technology from our world.
 Saska seeks the tunnel and a way out to her brother, Kye can’t remember the way back.
 Jules and McReady court madness in believing any of it is true.